There are two ways to job search. Either having laser focus or using the spraying and praying method. Which do you think is more effective?

 What Are You Good At Doing & What Do You Enjoy Doing?

 Explore, reminisce, assess…whatever it takes to figure out what you are best at doing.
 Deep down, you know the answer.
 It may take talking with co-workers, friends and family.
 By no means is this easy, but it is THE most important part of job search and managing your career.

 Now, if your “Aha moment” is that you are good at working with people, I challenge you to dig a bit deeper.
-What kinds of people do you enjoy working with most?
+Who do you enjoy working with most?
 I am pretty sure there are some people you would prefer not to work with.
 Think about it.
-Is it students, parents, accountants, IT groups, board members, share holders, cross functional teams- who is it that you enjoy working with really?
+Is it students, parents, accountants, IT groups, board members, shareholders, cross-functional teams?

 You aren’t done yet, when you say working with people, what kind of work do you mean?
 Physically helping, providing advice, organizing, supporting, leading, teaching?